SFGLab/dcHiChIP/docs/pages/contact_us.md

 ## Contact & Support for dcHiChIP

-For inquiries, feedback, or assistance related to **dcHiChIP**, please feel free to reach out to the development team or the corresponding author.
+For inquiries, feedback, or assistance related to dcHiChIP, please feel free to reach out to the development team or the corresponding author.

 ### Development Team
 - **Ziad Al Bkhetan**